osamja/local_sockets/app/README.md

 ### IMPROVEMEMENTS
 	* Create more user-friendly GUI. ex.
 (Less buttons, better colors)
 	* fname_nopath = getFileFromPath()  # Parses path name to be only filename. ex: /music/thriller.mp3 -> thriller.mp3
+	* Ability to upload multiple files.
+Webpage should list all files that can be downloaded.
+	* Make URL highlightable so it can be copy and pasted.
+	* Ability to share URL (IP:Port) link.